sg893052/sonic-buildimage/L24Services/Community/ACLEnhancements.md

 ### 1.1.1 Functional Requirements

-The following are the requirements for ACL enhancements and Flow Based Services feature:
+The following are the requirements for ACL enhancements:

 1. Support Layer 2 ACL i.e. support match on Layer 2 fields like Source MAC, Destination MAC, PCP, etc.
-2. Support L3 header fields like DSCP, ICMP type and ICMP code for IPv4 and IPv6 ACLs.
+2. Support L3 header based matches like DSCP, ICMP type and ICMP code for IPv4 and IPv6 ACLs.
-3. Support ACL application at Switch level.
+3. Support ACL application at Switch level ie it will be applied to all interfaces ie Ethernet, Lags and Vlans.
 4. Support DSCP, COS Remarking and Policing QoS action.

 ### 1.1.2 Configuration and Management Requirements